Autism Spectrum Disorder

 - Excelling in math, science, music, or art

-While scientists don’t know the exact causes of ASD, research suggests that genes can act together with influences from the environment to affect development in ways that lead to ASD.
-Although scientists are still trying to understand why some people develop ASD and others don’t, some risk factors include:
+Researchers don’t know the primary causes of ASD, but studies suggest that a person’s genes can act together with aspects of their environment to affect development in ways that lead to ASD.
+Some factors that are associated with an increased likelihood of developing ASD include:

 - Having a sibling with ASD